Auckland

 Candidate needs

 • Security; whether that’s for perm or continuity of their extension.
-Security is a high priority.
+Security is by far the highest priority.

-• Increased, frequent and consistent communication from their workplace to assure them of the organisation’s plan
+• In line with that, increased, frequent and consistent communication from their workplace to assure them of the organisation’s plan.

 • If they have flexibility in their role, for that to continue.
 This is a perk people really do not want to give up if they have it established.
+However, we are seeing candidates begrudging soften on this in line with job security.

 • Making themselves “sticky” in a highly changeable employment market.